PanobinostatOther Names: Farydak, LBH589, PNB, panobinostat lactate Drug Class: Latency-Reversing Agents

 Sponsor: Massachusetts General Hospital

-- Participants are HIV-infected adults who have been receiving continuous ART for at least 24 months prior to screening and who have been receiving the same ART regimen for at least 12 weeks prior to screening.
+- Participants are adults with HIV who have been receiving continuous ART for at least 24 months prior to screening and who have been receiving the same ART regimen for at least 12 weeks prior to screening.

-- Participants have been virologically suppressed on ART, with HIV RNA <50 copies/mL, for at least 24 months prior to screening and have CD4 counts ≥400 cells/mm3.
+- Participants have been virologically suppressed on ART, with HIV RNA <50 copies/mL, for at least 24 months prior to screening and have CD4 counts ≥400 cells/mm3.5

-In the CLEAR trial (NCT01680094), 45 adverse events (AEs) were reported, of which 16 were related to panobinostat.
+In the CLEAR trial (NCT01680094), 45 adverse events (AEs) were reported, including 16 related to panobinostat.
 The panobinostat-related AEs were all Grade 1 in severity.
 The most frequently occurring panobinostat-related AE was fatigue.
-Changes in leukocyte, neutrophil, monocyte, and thrombocyte counts were noted during the study; however, these changes were reversible and were considered minor.
-Panobinostat treatment did not alter CD4 counts and total lymphocyte counts.13 In a substudy analysis, researchers evaluated cerebrospinal fluid (CSF) inflammation and neurodegeneration biomarkers and found that panobinostat did not result in central nervous system (CNS) AEs.15,16
+Declines in neutrophil and thrombocyte counts noted during the study were reversible and within normal limits, respectively.
+Panobinostat treatment did not alter CD4 counts.7,13 In a substudy analysis, researchers evaluated cerebrospinal fluid (CSF) inflammation and neurodegeneration biomarkers and found that panobinostat did not result in central nervous system (CNS) AEs.14,15

 Panobinostat is a CYP3A substrate and a P-gp substrate.
 In vitro studies have indicated that panobinostat inhibits the CYP2D6, CYP2C19, and CYP3A4 enzymes in a time-dependent manner.
 Panobinostat, however, neither inhibited CYP1A2, CYP2C8, CYP2C9, and CYP2E nor induced CYP1A1/2, CYP2B6, CYP2C8/9/19, CYP3A, and UGT1A1.3